MilanLund/migration-tool/README.md

 - Data type **String** in the datetime format ("2017-11-16T11:19:57.3768443Z") is accepted by the **Date & time** content element.

 To fully understand the sturucture of properies in the `elements` property (especially when it comes content elements that accept Array values) I recommend you to check the [Kentico Cloud documentation](https://developer.kenticocloud.com/reference#list-content-items) and try to make several list requests with use of the Delivery and Content Management APIs.

+## Under the hood

+Below you can find a brief description what the tool does under the hood:

+1. Checks whether the request body is not empty.
+2. Makes a request with use of the Content Management API to get project items.
+By this request the tool checks whether the provided Project ID and Content Management API key are valid.
+3. Makes a request with use of the Delivery API to get content models and their content elements.
+4. Validates whether the JSON object obtatined in the request body fits the required structure.
+5. Validates whether the JSON object obtatined in the request body fits the content models and their elements.
+    - Validates existence of referenced content models.
+    - Validates existence and data types of properties in the `elements` property.
+6. If the previous steps are sucessfull the tool is ready to import the data.
+Please note that before the import process the tool checks existence only of content types and their content elements.
+It does not check existence of other referenced information i.e. language variants, taxonomy groups, sitemap locations.
+This will be probably checked during the import process.